which ones to use, how much & tips to pass stability tests

 Step 2: Use sufficient quantity of emulsifier

+Within a droplet structure the emulsifier forms a monomolecular layer on the surface of the droplet and good coverage of the surface area of the droplet ensures longer term stability.
 To attain stability, emulsifiers need to cover the surface of the droplets completely and remain firmly adsorbed.
 The amount of emulsifier needed for a given emulsion is highly dependent on the droplet size (ie, surface area), the emulsifier efficiency, and the composition of the two phases.
-When using the emulsifiers mentioned in Step 1, a general starting rule is to add the emulsifier blend at around 25% of the total of the oil soluble ingredients.
+When using the the majority of the emulsifiers mentioned in Step 1, a general starting rule is to add the emulsifier blend at around 25% of the total of the oil soluble ingredients with a minimum of 3% and a maximum of 7%.
+(Oil soluble ingredients may also be found in the cool down phase).
 For other emulsifiers, it is advisable to check the manufacturer’s data sheet.

 Step 3: Strengthen the oil/water interface and slow down the rate of coalescence using thickeners and stabilizers

-Thicken and stabilise your formula by adding 0.2-0.3% xanthan gum together with at least 1% cetyl alcohol.
+Thicken and stabilise your formula by adding 0.3% xanthan gum together with 2% or more cetyl alcohol.

 Step 4: Use high shear mixing at the right temperature